Using fhir.resources for Python ETL

 def ingest_fhir_bundle(payload: dict) -> list[dict]:

-"""Validate and route FHIR resources with DLQ fallback."""
+"""Validate and route FHIR resources from a Bundle, with DLQ fallback."""

 for entry in payload.get("entry", []):